Russia rains missiles on recaptured Ukrainian city

 “I don’t even know what to say, it was unexpected,” said Diana Samsonova, who works at the coffee shop, which remained open throughout Russia’s occupation and has no plans to close despite the attacks.

+Later in the day, a woman was killed, likely from a rocket that hit a grassy patch nearby.
+Her motionless body lay on the side of the road.
 The violence is compounding what’s become a dire humanitarian crisis.
 As Russians retreated, they destroyed key infrastructure, leaving people with little water and electricity.

 People have become so desperate they’re finding some salvation amid the wreckage.
 Outside an apartment building that was badly damaged, residents filled buckets with water that pooled on the ground.
 Workers at the morgue used puddles to clean their bloody hands.

 Valerii Parkhomenko had just parked his car and gone into a coffee shop when a rocket destroyed his vehicle.